joelsoncastro/shared_repo/DreamStore/README.md

 <b>How it works:</b>

-I didt it from scratch.
+I did it from scratch.
 Navigation first.
 By this, meaning that screens were created with viewport size, stacked next to each other like an array of containers.
 Floating to the right.

 First container ocupies the main view.
 Other containers are of viewport boundaries.
 So, I then